biosustain/GRASP/docs/how_to_build_a_model.rst

 Note that here you should only specify fluxes whose values you know and are non-zero.
 Reactions with zero flux should not be included in the model, as these cannot be parameterized.

+Furthermore, the standard deviation should never be zero.

 protData
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^